mohammadaslamp/Neural-Project-1/README.md

 # Neural-Networks-Deep-Learning---ICP-1

-Name: Lnu Rumana Thaskeen
+Name: Mohammad Abdul Aslam Parvez
-Student ID: 700742859
+Student ID: 700747364
 CRN: 23216

 Here is the link to the document with description: